arsalyou/dashboard/README.md

 # Approach Used

-Implemented DDD
+Implemented DDD <br />
-Developed four separate modules (customer, product, sales, visitor) Optimized the queries and stored the data in the for effective read/write operations.
+Developed four separate modules (customer, product, sales, visitor) <br />
+Optimized the queries and stored the data in the for effective read/write operations. <br />
-Used Apollo Server v4
+Used Apollo Server v4 <br />

+# More imporvements that could be made

+Implementation of dataloaders <br />

 Server will get started after running above commands.